dmauser/Lab/RS-AA-OPNsense-ForceTunnel-ER/README.md

 ## Introduction

-The main goal of this article to how to use Azure for Internet Breakout (force tunnel of the Internet) to On-premises network.
+The main goal of this article is to demonstrate how to use Azure for Internet Breakout (force tunnel of the Internet) to On-premises network.
 This article is divided into the following scenarios by Forced Tunneling of Internet traffic through Active-Active NVAs.

 This article describes how this force tunneling is configured in an Azure Hub-Spoke with a pair of Active-Active OPNsense Firewall Network Virtual Appliances (NVAs), each and an Internal Load Balancer (ILB) directing East-West traffic.
 On-premises is connected to Azure by ExpressRoute.
 By configuring the OPNsense to originate the default route (0/0), and by introducing Azure Route Server to reflect this default route, customers will be able to force On-premises Internet-bound traffic through the OPNsense firewalls.